 NATIONAL WEATHER SERVICE LINCOLN IL

-Low temperatures overnight will range from the low and mid 30s across
+Overnight low temperatures will range from the lower 60s across

 Wisconsin, to the middle 70s across western Missouri.